Orange Creamsicle No Bake Cheesecake

 • Spread cooled pudding over cream cheese mixture and place in the refrigerator.

-• Chill for at least an hour before serving.
+• Chill for at least an hour, but preferably several hours, before serving.

 • Serve cold.